sygmaprotocol/sygma-docs/docs/08-reference/03-glossary.md

 **MPC-based relay**: A network of nodes that relay information using multi-party computation (MPC), a cryptographic method that allows multiple parties to confirm the consensus of onchain events.

-**Co-processor**: An offchain system that offloads heavy computational steps to verify a blockchain state.
+**Coprocessor**: An offchain system that offloads heavy computational steps to verify a blockchain state.

 **Zero-knowledge proof (ZKP)**: A ZKP is a cryptographic method that allows one party (the prover) to prove to another party (the verifier) that a statement is true, without revealing any specific information about the statement itself, other than the fact that it’s true.